joswiatek/nlp-project-3/README.md

-This repository is for Coleman Oei, Rileigh Brandy, Riz Lubis, and Joel Swiatek's project for Practical Applications of Natural Language Processing.
+This repository is for Coleman Oei, Rileigh Bandy, Rizwan Lubis, and Joel Swiatek's project for Practical Applications of Natural Language Processing.

 Rough idea of a pipeline:
 1. Use OpenIE to extract named entities from the question.